MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 In the widget declaration, set the attribute ``refreshRate="xxx"`` with a value in Hertz.
 A zero or negative value disables the feature.

-.. note:: This feature is only available when double buffering mode is enabled.

 The application can substitute the VEE Port's value by setting the property ``-Dej.fp.widget.display.refreshRate=xxx`` in the application launcher.